How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsubsection{Conscientiousness}

-\textit{Conscientiousness} is a chatbot's capacity to demonstrate attentiveness to the conversation at hand \cite{dyke2013towards, duijst2017can}.
-It enables a chatbot to follow the conversational flow, show understanding about the context, and interpret each utterance as a meaningful part of the whole conversation \cite{morrissey2013realness}.
+\textit{Conscientiousness} is a chatbot's capacity to demonstrate attentiveness to the conversation at hand \citep{dyke2013towards, duijst2017can}.
+It enables a chatbot to follow the conversational flow, show understanding of the context, and interpret each utterance as a meaningful part of the whole conversation \citep{morrissey2013realness}.
 In this survey, we found 11 papers that reported findings related to \textit{conscientiousness} for chatbot design.
-Four studies explicitly investigated influences of \textit{conscientiousness} for chatbots \cite{jain2018convey, schuetzler2018investigation, coniam2008evaluating, ayedoun2017can}.
+Four studies explicitly investigated influences of \textit{conscientiousness} for chatbots \citep{jain2018convey, schuetzler2018investigation, coniam2008evaluating, ayedoun2017communication}.
 In the remaining studies, \textit{conscientiousness} emerged in exploratory findings.
-In \cite{dyke2013towards}, \textit{conscientiousness} emerged from the analysis of conversational logs, while \cite{gnewuch2017towards} elicited \textit{conscientiousness} aspects as a requirement for chatbot design when surveying the literature on chatbots customer services.
-In the remaining studies \cite{brandtzaeg2017people, jain2018evaluating, tallyn2018ethnobot, morrissey2013realness, duijst2017can}, \textit{conscientiousness} issues were self-reported by the users in post-intervention interviews and subjective feedback to open-ended questions.
+In \citet{dyke2013towards}, \textit{conscientiousness} emerged from the analysis of conversational logs, while \citet{gnewuch2017towards} elicited \textit{conscientiousness} aspects as a requirement for chatbot design when surveying the literature on customer service chatbots.
+In the remaining studies \citep{brandtzaeg2017people, jain2018evaluating, tallyn2018ethnobot, morrissey2013realness, duijst2017can}, \textit{conscientiousness} issues were self-reported by the users in post-intervention interviews and subjective feedback to open-ended questions. \textit{Conscientiousness} was investigated in three studies from the education domain, where the tutor chatbot is expected to be attentive and relevant as well as to control the conversation flow to keep the students focused on the topic (see e.g., \citet{dyke2013towards}). \textit{Conscientiousness} was also investigated in seven other domains, including open domain interactions and customer and financial services.
+See the supplementary materials for a complete list of domains of studies that report \textit{conscientiousness} as a social characteristic for chatbots.

 The surveyed literature evidenced benefits of designing conscientious chatbots: